Employee Spotlight

 Using those templates, we built a Collection that will represent a flow in the system.
 Within this collection, we used Postman’s built-in features such as Pre-request Script and Tests to run actual JavaScript code before and after each request.
 This allows us to run actual tests against the responses.

 Finally, we wrapped it all together by exporting these collections into JSON files.
-These JSON files are executed in the anecdotes CI/CD pipeline using Newman CLI as a gated step, protecting against pushing code that could break our system.
+These JSON files are executed in the Anecdotes CI/CD pipeline using Newman CLI as a gated step, protecting against pushing code that could break our system.

 So What’s Next?